johnmidgley/opencola-alpha/README.md

 </p>
 </details>

->If you really want to run OpenCola outside of Docker, let us know and we can provide instructions - but you'll need to manually install the Java 11 runtime and manually start the OpenCola server startup.
+> NOTE: If you really want to run OpenCola outside of Docker, let us know and we can provide instructions - but you'll need to manually install the Java 11 runtime and manually start the OpenCola server startup.

 In order to make sure that OpenCola runs at startup / login, set docker to start when you log in: